ygv0213/checkersSyber4s/README.md

 # checkersSyber4s

-down below there is the explanation video
+down below there is the project explanation video
 ------------------------------------------